Methodology FAQs: Our formulas, data sources and eligibility criteria

 CONNECT displays country-level data for over 60 countries.
 Complete worldwide data comprises 250+ countries, but not all data can be displayed at the country level.

-We add countries when we’re able to track streaming and song sales from a minimum number of providers that meet our requirements.
+We add countries when we’re able to track streaming and song sales from a minimum number of providers.

 Why don’t you include more countries?